ntop/n2n/README.md

 n2n can tunnel IPv6 traffic into the virtual network but does not support IPv6 for edge-to-supernode communication yet.

-Check out [IPv6.md](https://github.com/ntop/n2n/blob/dev/doc/IPv6.md) for more information.
+Have a look at [IPv6.md](https://github.com/ntop/n2n/blob/dev/doc/IPv6.md) for more information.